Orchestre national d'Île-de-France

 The Orchestre national d'Île-de-France is a French symphony orchestra with its administrative base in Alfortville.

-The orchestra, made up of ninety-five permanent musicians, gives around a hundred concerts each season, thus offering Ile-de-France residents a wide variety of programs spanning three centuries of music.
+The orchestra, made up of ninety-five permanent musicians, gives around a hundred concerts each season.
 The orchestra receives funding from the Conseil régional d’Île-de-France and the French Ministry of Culture.

-The precursor orchestra to the current ensemble was the Orchestre symphonique d'Île de France.
-In 1974, at the instigation of the culture minister Marcel Landowski, this orchestra was reorganised into the Orchestre national d'Île de France.
-Since 1996, the orchestra has been administratively situated in Alfortville.

-Past music directors include Jacques Mercier (1982-2002), Yoel Levi (2005-2012), and Enrique Mazzola (2012-2019).
-The current music director is Case Scaglione, starting with the 2019-2020 season.

 The orchestra gives concerts in a number of cities and venues, including the following: